 1. Consider the Direction of Travel & Don’t Sleep In

-Kids need their sleep much more than adults do, and jet lagged kids can have an adverse affect on a family’s plans.
-Flying west means that kids crash earlier in the evening.
-Traveling east means that they often stay up later and sleep longer in the morning.
+Flying west often means that you will feel tired earlier in the evening.
+Traveling east means that you may want to stay up later and sleep longer in the morning.

 Although it’s tempting, don’t let the kids sleep in too long.
-We missed quite a few hours during a recent trip to Paris because the girls kept sleeping in each morning.
-At first, we wanted them to get their sleep, but as the days went on, they just keep sleeping in until 11, sometimes nearly noon.
-That meant we missed entire mornings of activities. – Chris ‘Chez’ Chesak, Executive Director, Family Travel Association
+We missed quite a few hours during a recent trip to Paris because the girls kept sleeping each morning.
+At first, we wanted them to get their sleep, but as the days went on, they just keep sleeping until 11, sometimes nearly noon.
+That meant we missed entire mornings of activities.
+Chris ‘Chez’ Chesak

 2. Break-Up the Trip

-This year we began our summer vacation in Zurich, a nine-hour time change from our home in British Columbia.
+We often began our summer vacation in Zurich, a nine-hour time change from our home in British Columbia.
 To ease the transition, we spent a few days in Quebec on the way to Switzerland.
-This way we had a three-hour time change, followed by a six-hour time change.
-We have done this before on our way to Europe, the South Pacific, and Asia – it seems to help.
+This way, we had a three-hour time change, followed by a six-hour time change.
+We have done this before on our way to Europe, the South Pacific, and Asia — it seems to help.